Home > BOOKS FOR SALE > Paper Toys & Games >

 Collector's Corner:

-The illustrator, William Momberger (1829-1895*) was a native of Germany born on June 7, 1829, in Frankfurt-am-Main, Germany.
+Momberger was a native of Germany born on June 7, 1829, in Frankfurt-am-Main, Germany.
 He learned lithography and art in his native Germany.
-Due to involving himself in the revolution of 1848 he immigrated to the United States that year.
+Due to his involvement in the revolution of 1848, he immigrated to the United States that year.
 In 1852 he set up a lithography firm, Coughey and Momberger in New York City.
 Most active with publishing companies in the 1850s and 60’s .
 He illustrated many books for McLoughlin.
 He was still illustrating as late as 1888.
-In his leisure he painted paintings.
-His obituary states that he was one of the last of the “Old American Illustrators” and that he died peacefully sitting in the grape arbor of his garden.
+In his leisure, he painted paintings.
+His obituary states that he was one of the last of the “Old American Illustrators” and that he died peacefully sitting in the grape arbor of his garden on April 9, 1895 and is buried in Woodlawn Cemetery, Bronx, New York.

 *Momberger Obituary – The record, A current record of art, bibliography, and antiquarianism published semi-monthly.
 Volume 6 number 12, April 15, 1895.
 Page 4